-AI on the Shop Floor — Not in the Boardroom
+AI on the Shop Floor: Moving Beyond the Boardroom

 When manufacturers talk about AI, the conversation often drifts toward dashboards, reports, and boardroom-level analytics.
 Forecasts.
 KPIs.
 Executive summaries.